freiksenet/react-kinetic/README.md

 make
 ```

-`build/react-kinetic.js` will be a stasndalone dist, you can require
+`build/react-kinetic.js` will be a standalone dist, you can require
 react and react-kinetic from there.

 User guide